What should I be doing to keep my email secure?

-Q. I have a Wave Broadband email address, which I have had for 20 years.
+Q: I have a Wave Broadband email address, which I have had for 20 years.
 Recently all of my accounts associated with that email have been compromised so I tried to change my password only to find out after several phone calls that I am unable to do so as my email address is outdated and Wave Broadband no longer supports password changes (although they changed my password for me).

 So my question to you is what email providers do you recommend for security?
 I do all of my business through this email and am looking for something more secure than Gmail.